0xCB-dev/docs.keeb.supply/content/0xcb-helios/guide/index.md

 ## ESD protection

 Helios has an ESD protection chip onboard.
 This way your controller is protected against electrostatic discharge.
-The D+ and D- pads can also be used while maintaining ESD protection.
+The D+ and D- pads can also be used while maintaining ESD protection using [this]({{< ref "/0xcb-helios/guide#vbus-jumper" >}}) jumper.

 ## Split capability